chris-mcnulty/ideaspace/replit.md

 **Navigation**: Consistent sticky header across pages with Synozur logo (links to home), Nebula branding, theme toggle, and user profile menu.
 The UserProfileMenu provides access to Dashboard, Admin Panel (for admins/facilitators), and logout.
 Direct navigation to `/dashboard` is available from anywhere.

+**Organization Branding**: All participant-facing screens (ParticipantView, PairwiseVoting, StackRanking, Marketplace) and the facilitator workspace display the organization logo and name in the header.
+Headers show: [Org Logo] | [Org Name] | Nebula, with fallback to Synozur default logo when no custom logo is configured.

 ### Technical Implementations
 - **Multi-Tenancy**: Supports organization isolation and custom branding via `/o/:org/s/:space` URL structure.
 - **Real-time Collaboration**: Utilizes WebSockets for live updates of notes and participant presence.